mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

   - Customers 1 and 2 are processed successfully.
 Customer 3 fails.
 - **Step 2:**
   - Run Order LU on entities related to Customers 1 and 2, i.e. order IDs 4, 5 and 9.
 The execution of Order 4 failed.
 The remaining Orders have been processed successfully.
-  - Note that Order LU is not executed on the orders of Customer 3, since it failed.
+  - Note that Order LU is not executed on Customer 3 orders, since it failed.
 - **Step 3:**
-  - Run Network Element LU on the entities related to the successfully processed Orders, i.e. Network Element IDs 92 and 98.
+  - Run the Network Element LU on the entities related to the successfully processed Orders, i.e. Network Element IDs 92 and 98.